-Over the past 20 years, I have encountered many people who have suffered from all types of work related injuries, however, failed to get the “right” legal advice.
-Some of these people haven’t gone to a lawyer because they didn’t know they have the right to compensation, some are intimidated meeting with an attorney.
+Over the past 20 years, I have encountered many people who have suffered from all types of work-related injuries, however, failed to get the “right” legal advice.
+Some of these people haven’t gone to a lawyer because they didn’t know they have the right to compensation, and some are intimidated by meeting with an attorney.

 Each year, I hear of dozens of cases where injured workers who are entitled to receive compensation for injuries never took action to submit a claim to get what they truly deserve.
 In this day and age, doing nothing at all is one of the worst things you can do.